 Sold on the idea of spending some time in Athens during October?
 You'll want somewhere to stay!
 When it comes to hotels, Athens has numerous places to choose from, but I would suggest finding somewhere near the historic center.

 The reason for this, is that you can make the most of your time in the city by staying near most of the major Athens attractions.
 I've got a good guide here on where to stay near the Acropolis in Athens.
-You might also like to check out reviews and availability using this hotels Athens map below.

 More things to do in Athens